interactafraz/afreminders/README.md

 ### Dashboard (dashboard.php)

 The dashboard lists all existing reminders and allows you to start, restart or stop them.
 Stopped reminders do not appear in the RSS feed.
-To manage reminders via GET parameters, use `dashboard.php?start=reminder-id`, `dashboard.php?restart=reminder-id` or `dashboard.php?stop=reminder-id`.
+To control reminders via GET parameters, use `dashboard.php?start=reminder-id`, `dashboard.php?restart=reminder-id` or `dashboard.php?stop=reminder-id`.

+To get all reminder data as JSON, use `dashboard.php?data=all`.

 ---